Homogeneous projective varieties with semi-continuous rank function: Preliminaries

-Our goal is to classify all tame irreducible representations of semisimple algebraic groups.
+Our goal is to classify all rs-continuous irreducible representations of semisimple algebraic groups.

 \begin{rem}In some of our constructions we consider reductive groups, rather than semisimple groups, just because this simplifies some steps.
-The actions of $G$ and $G'$ on $\PP$ coincide and we are concerned with properties of the embedding $\XX\subset\PP$.
-Thus the classification of tame representations of reductive groups can be easily obtained from the one for semisimple groups.\end{rem} Below we assume that $\lambda\ne0$ (this corresponds to the inequality $\dim V\ge 2,~ V=V(\lambda),$ assumed in Theorem~\ref{Tkltame}).
+The actions of $G$ and $G'$ (the commutant of $G$) on $\PP$ coincide and we are concerned with properties of the embedding $\XX\subset\PP$.
+Thus the classification of rs-continuous representations of reductive groups can be easily obtained from the one for semisimple groups.\end{rem} Below we assume that $\lambda\ne0$ (this corresponds to the inequality $\dim V\ge 2,~ V=V(\lambda),$ assumed in Theorem~\ref{Tkltame}).

 We denote by $A_n, B_n, C_n, D_n, E_6, E_7, E_8, F_4, G_2$ the simple simply connected algebraic groups with the corresponding Dynkin diagrams.
 We denote by $\frak a_n, \frak b_n, \frak c_n, \frak d_n, \frak e_6, \frak e_7, \frak e_8, \frak f_4, \frak g_2$ the corresponding Lie algebras.